lijie-jiang/vxworks7-layer-for-boost/README.md

 $ wrtool prj vsb value set BOOST_MATH y
 $ make
 ```

+Boost is primarily a set of C++ template header libraries.
+While some of the Boost modules can be used within an RTP without additional runtime support, the Boost menu components present in the VSB configuration are those that provide pre-built runtime libraries that can be linked with an RTP.
+You will need to enable such components in the VSB if your RTP depends upon them.
+Since it is not always initially obvious which libraries are required, it is reasonable to enable all of the *non-TEST* Boost VSB components.

 If you are using Workbench, you may want to turn off C++ indexing before you build the VSB, as the Boost libraries are large.
 Right-click on the VSB project name, select **Properties > C/C++ General > Indexer**, and un-check **Enable Indexer**.
 Click **Apply**, and **OK**.

 The Makefile that actually builds the code is ***InstallDir*/vxworks-7/pkgs/app/boost/usr_src/vxworks.lib.mak**.
 This is copied to the Boost source directory, ***vsbDir*/3pp/BOOST/boost_1_59_0/**.